unilad homepage

 The University of Iowa has reiterated that hazing - which sees new members of a fraternity subjected to humiliating and sometimes dangerous ordeals - is strictly prohibited, while it's also prohibited under Iowa law.

-In the statement, called the Hazing Policy, the university strictly states ‘hazing will not be tolerated at the University of Iowa’, emphasising that hazing is ‘prohibited in any form both on campus and off campus’.
+In the statement, called the Hazing Policy, the university strictly states ‘hazing will not be tolerated at the University of Iowa’, emphasizing that hazing is ‘prohibited in any form both on campus and off campus’.

-Hazing is a criminal misdemeanor under Iowa law, described as when a ‘person intentionally or recklessly engages in any acts involving forced acitivity which endanger the physical health or safety of a student for the purpose of initiation or admission into, or affiliation with, any organization operating in connection with a university’.
+Hazing is a criminal misdemeanor under Iowa law, described as when a ‘person intentionally or recklessly engages in any acts involving forced activity which endanger the physical health or safety of a student for the purpose of initiation or admission into, or affiliation with, any organization operating in connection with a university’.

 Furthermore, the University of Iowa outlines several activities in its Hazing Policy that may constitute hazing, while acknowledging the list is not exhaustive and that other conduct may also fall under the policy.

-This includes ‘whipping, beating striking, electronic shocking, placing of a harmful substance on or in someone’s body, or similar activity’.
+This includes ‘whipping, beating, striking, electronic shocking, placing of a harmful substance on or in someone’s body, or similar activity’.
 The list also includes causing, coercing, or inducing sleep deprivation, extreme calisthenics, consumption of food, liquid, or other substances, and sexual acts.

 The University of Iowa urges people to report any concerns regarding activities or conduct which might constitute hazing.